A Dirichlet Regression Model for Compositional Data with Zeros: Introduction

 where $D$ denotes the number of variables (better known as components) and $d=D-1$.

 A natural candidate distribution for analyzing compositional data is the Dirichlet, since its support is the simplex.
-Dirichlet regression analysis has been considered in \citet{gueorguieva2008} and \citet{hijazi2009}.
-A more popular type of regression was suggested by \citet{ait2003} who applied a log-ratio transformation, mapping the data for the simplex onto the Euclidean space and then applying the standard multivariate regression techniques.
-Back transformation of the fitted values will result in the fitted compositional values.
+Dirichlet regression analysis, for the case when covariates are present, has been considered in \citet{gueorguieva2008} and \citet{hijazi2009}.
+A more popular type of regression was suggested by \citet{ait2003} who applied a log-ratio transformation, mapping the data from the simplex onto the Euclidean space and then applying standard multivariate regression techniques.
+Back transformation of the fitted values results in the fitted compositional values.

-The problem however with Aitchison's regression and Dirichlet regression is that they do not address the problem of zero values.
-If zero values are present in the data, the logarithm of the data is not applicable and the Dirichlet cannot be readily applied.
+The problem however, with both Aitchison's and Dirichlet regression, is that they are not compatible with zero values.
+If zero values are present in the data, the logarithm of the data is not applicable and these two regression models cannot be readily applied.
 For this reason, model based zero value imputation techniques have been developed \citep{palarea2008}.
-These methods must be applied prior to the regression analysis and assume that zeros are due to roundings or measurement errors.
+These methods must be applied prior to the regression analysis and assume that zeros are due to rounding or measurement errors.
+Rather than making an assumption concerning whether they are rounded or not, here we propose adjusting the Dirichlet log-likelihood to accommodate the zero values.

-Other regression techniques on the simplex addressing the problem of zero values can be found in \citet{leininger2013} who implemented spatial regression for compositional data with many zeros employing a scaling power transformation and assuming a latent multivariate normal model. \citet{scealy2011} performed regression by employing the Kent distribution.
-Their approach falls within the category of treating compositional data as directional data through the square root transformation (see also \citet{stephens1982}).

-In this paper we take into account the nice properties of the Dirichlet distribution for regression analysis with zero values present.
-We adjust the Dirichlet log-likelihood to accommodate zero values.
-We suggest a diagnostic test to see the effect of the zero values on the regression estimates.

-\citet[pg.~119]{ait2003} provided formulas for the relationship between a logistic normal in the full composition and the logistic normal for a composition with less components.
-However, in our case we have conditioned on some components having zero values.
-The conditional logistic normal distribution becomes singular as the value of a component approaches zero.
-That is why we cannot use the logistic normal distribution in the same way to model compositional data with zero values.
-The conditional Dirichlet distribution on the other hand is not singular and coincides with the marginal distribution in this case.